shlomiassaf/ngx-form-errors/README.md

 > In material, the presence of `md-error` is important, it must exists next to the control.
 This is why `<md-error ngxErrors="name"></md-error>` is used, however the actual rendered errors are based on the template!

+## Advanced features:
+**Configuration:**
+Error templates comes with a declarative API to customise the behaviour.
+Things like maximum errors to display, the order of display, render predicate and more...
+These are all sugar helpers and can be done manually within your templates.
+Read more in the documentation...

+**Multiple error template:**
+Supplying one template is enough for most use cases.
+However, some scenarios requires custom templates.
+**ngx-form-errors** support multiple templates using hierarchy.

+A template can be set per:
+  - NgModule
+  - Component
+  - NgForm
+  - Error component content

+When the library looks up for a template to use, the closest template to the element is selected (bottom first in the list).
+The hierarchy is managed via DOM structure (Error component content & NgForm) and angular's DI for Component & NgModule.
+Read more in the documentation...

 ## Why
 Rendering `@angular/forms` errors is usually a simple task but one that